jolars/normreg/paper/rebuttal.md

 >
 > Formula Derivation Confirmation: In Equation 12, how is $x_j^T \varepsilon$
 > derived?
 Should it be $x_j^T \varepsilon$ instead?
 A detailed derivation
 > process would be appreciated.
-Questions For

 ## Reviewer 3